<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 I would know, as it’s where we started.

-If I were to use a word to describe how I felt about money from my youth through to my early-twenties, it would be fearful.
+If I were to use a word to describe how I felt about money from my youth through to my early twenties, it would be fearful.

-As a child I witnessed firsthand the havoc that debt and failing to maximize {or downright plunder} a bare-bones paycheck can wreak on a family and the people in it.
-Stressful errands driving to the offices of each creditor in order to pay a bill on its due date, anxiously juggling from account to account, losing precious family time to work night shifts and then feeding that extra money into a sinking ship — only to lose it all in the end through bankruptcy.
+Stressful errands driving to the offices of each creditor in order to pay a bill on its due date, anxiously juggling from account to account, losing precious family time to work night shifts and then feeding that extra money into a sinking ship – only to lose it all at the end through bankruptcy.

 It's not the life I wanted for me, and I'll bet it's not the life you want for you.

-I made it my mission to learn how to master money instead of having it master me.
-Frugality is the tool that got me there, and the tool that keeps me in reign.
-Yet on the way to this fabulous debt free lifestyle — a life which you can have — I accumulated some of my own debt.
+Yet on the way to this fabulous debt-free lifestyle – a life that you can have – I accumulated some of my own debt.
 My husband accumulated some debt before we dated.
 Then we combined our finances which left us with two incomes (hurrah!) and two sets of past obligations (doh!).

-September 1, 2010 is the day when we declared ourselves debt-free (except for our 15-year mortgage).
-It marks the date when we collectively paid off the remaining $25,000 of debt (at one point our individual debts — comprised of student loans, a car note, and an engagement ring — had totaled an astounding $59,496).
+September 1, 2010, is the day when we declared ourselves debt-free (except for our 15-year mortgage).
+It marks the date when we collectively paid off the remaining $25,000 of debt (at one point our individual debts – comprised of student loans, a car note, and an engagement ring – had totaled an astounding $59,496).

 But before declaring our debt freedom, purchasing a home, traveling across the world, building a net worth, and quitting my day job to pursue my writing full-time *taking a blessed, grateful breath as I type that out*, I was right there with you.